fabiomarreco/BlogSource/todo/daycount.md

 ```

 As the naming of each convention suggests, these conventions have two parts:
-- `DaysBetween`: How to calculate number of days between two dates (*and no, it is not allways just subtracting*)
+- `DaysBetween`: How to calculate number of days between two dates.
 - `DaysInYear`: Number of days to consider in a given year

 For example: with DC**ACT** **365** you should count the **Act**ual number of days between two dates (subtracting), and then divide by **365** (ignoring leap years).

-Ok that is enough to get us started.
+And that is enough to get us started.

 ##Getting our hands dirty